Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Simulation Study

-The radar altimeter simulation is built upon detailed parameter definitions based on ITU recommendations.
+The radar altimeter simulation is built upon detailed parameter definitions generally based on International Telecommunication Union (ITU) recommendations.
 Key parameters include a center frequency of 4.3 GHz, a bandwidth of 7.5 MHz, and a frequency of 1000 chirps per second.
 The system models the altimeter antennas using a phased Gaussian element with a wide beamwidth (approximately 40 degrees) to ensure robust performance despite variations in aircraft attitude.
 The transmitted waveform is a triangular FMCW signal generated by calculating an appropriate sweep time and slope.
-To simulate realistic interference conditions, three types of signals were added to the FMCW radar returns: continuous tones, QPSK-modulated bursts, and a 5G downlink waveform.
-Continuous wave (CW) tones were placed at uniformly spaced frequencies across the radar bandwidth, with the number of tones and their power levels randomized per example.
-QPSK interference was generated as short-duration bursts occupying randomly selected time and frequency intervals within the 7500-sample chirp.
-Each burst mimicked a generic communication signal with randomized bandwidth, duration, and SIR drawn from a uniform range of –20 to 0 dB.
-The 5G interference was synthesized using a MATLAB NR waveform generator to produce a downlink signal with 15 kHz subcarrier spacing and either 5 or 10 MHz channel bandwidth.
-This waveform included synchronization, control, and data regions and was aligned to partially overlap the radar chirp in both frequency and time.
-Overlap refers to the temporal fraction of the 7500-sample FMCW chirp that coincides with the active portion of the interfering signal.
-All interference signals were combined additively with the FMCW return prior to training and evaluation.
-The signal-to-interference ratio (SIR) for each example was computed as the ratio of total clean signal power to total interference power, averaged over the 7500-sample input.
-Interference timing and structure varied per example to encourage model generalization.
+To simulate realistic interference conditions, three types of interference were added to the FMCW radar returns: CW tones, QPSK-modulated bursts, and a 5G downlink waveform, as defined in Section~\ref{se:iq_interference}.
+Interference timing and power levels were randomized per example to encourage model generalization across SIR and temporal overlap $\rho$ conditions.